mjdamgaard/UP-Web-Project/README (longer version).md

 And in this regard, it is also very much worth mentioning that openSDB will be completely anonymous (unless users actively disclose their identity to other users) and completely without tracking.
-The protocol used will be purely HTTPS and the database will not record anything about its users other than username, password, potentially a backup key, and also potentially the rough amount of data downloaded and/or uploaded by the user in the last week or month.
+The protocol used will be purely HTTPS and the database will not record anything about its users other than: username, password, potentially a backup key, and also potentially the rough amount of data downloaded and/or uploaded by the user in the last week or month.
 The database might also store the e-mail of the user but will not link this to the user.
-It will at most instead just record the number of user accounts that each e-mail address has created, but not which ones. openSDB will also not allow any adds in its web app or its browser extension such that no third party will be able to track the user either.
+It will instead at most just record the number of user accounts that each e-mail address has created, but not which ones. openSDB will also not allow any adds in its web app or its browser extension such that no third party will be able to track the user either.
-Thus, if openSDB, and SDBs like it, in the future will achieve to become this "hub for all ratings on the web," it will be as high a degree of anonymity as possible, and the data will not belong to the SDBs involved, but will be in the public domain, free for all to use (as opposed to belonging to just one or a few companies as well as those they sell that data on to).
+Thus, if openSDB, and SDBs like it, in the future will achieve to make up this "hub for all ratings on the web," it will be with as high a degree of anonymity as possible.
+And the data will not belong to the SDBs involved, but will be in the public domain, free for all to use (as opposed to belonging to just one or a few companies as well as those they sell that data on to).

 ### Funding of the project